Talalay vs. Dunlop Latex Foam Mattress: What’s The Difference?

 Is Talalay latex hypoallergenic?

-Talalay and Dunlop latex are both hypoallergenic.
+Talalay and Dunlop latex are both hypoallergenic mattresses.
 If you’re allergic to mold, dust, or pollen, Talalay might be your best option.
 It’s lighter and more breathable than Dunlop latex.
 That means it is better at resisting moisture buildup and fighting off dust and dust mites.

 Talalay’s breathability doesn’t just help fight off mold growth.
 It also helps keep bacteria away.
 So if you have sensitivities to pollen, dust, or mold, a Talalay mattress might be for you.
 If you don’t want to buy a whole new mattress, even just Talalay pillows can help ease allergy symptoms.